graezykev/normalise-your-git-commit-and-push/steps.md

 git commit -m 'test lint-staged'
 ```

-This time, only the **new added (staged)** file `lint-staged.config.js` is checked in you commit.
-You dont need to fix all you JS file in the project, nor even all the JS files you have modified, but just the **staged** file(s) you really want to commit.
+This time, only the **newly added (staged)** file `lint-staged.config.js` is checked in your commit.
+You don't need to fix all your JS files in the project, nor even all the JS files you have modified, but just the **staged** file(s) you really want to commit.

 ![alt text](images/image-00.png)

 ### lint-staged other files

-There're more linting tools I won't go too deep but you can integrate with `lint-staged`, such as, lint your css contents by [Stylelint](https://stylelint.io/), or event lint your README files by [markdownlint](https://github.com/DavidAnson/markdownlint), etc.
+There are more linting tools I won't go too deep but you can integrate with `lint-staged`, such as lint your CSS contents by [Stylelint](https://stylelint.io/), or event lint your README files by [markdownlint](https://github.com/DavidAnson/markdownlint), etc.

 ## 6. Commit Message Hook